Event box

 Rochester's Rich History - An Old Road into the Past: Rochester’s Julia L. Sauer, her children’s classic Fog Magic, and Canada In-Person

-Julia L. Sauer, a Rochester librarian, gained fame as an author in 1943 when her literary debut, Fog Magic, was named a runner-up for the prestigious children’s book prize, the Newbery Medal.
+Julia L. Sauer, a Rochester librarian, gained fame as an author in 1943 when her literary debut, Fog Magic, was named a runner-up for the prestigious children's book prize, the Newbery Medal.
 The story of Greta, who travels back in time through the fog, is set on the Nova Scotian peninsula of Digby Neck, where Sauer summered for decades.
-This presentation, drawing on material in the Rochester Library archives, reviews Sauer’s life and career, then traces some curious, surprising connections between her little gem of a book and America’s vast northern neighbor.
+This presentation, drawing on material from the Rochester Public Library's archives, reviews Sauer's life and career, then traces some curious, surprising connections between her little gem of a book and America's vast northern neighbor.

 Brian Gibson is an associate professor of English Literature and Film at Université Sainte-Anne, in Nova Scotia.
 Among his publications are articles on children’s literature, including one in progress on Julia L. Sauer.